 Life is incredibly diverse.
-Millions of species fill the seas, land and skies of our little planet.
+Millions of species fill the seas, land and skies of our planetary home.
 It seems as if there is no end to the discovery of new animals, plants and other life forms.
 As a biologist who teaches a class about plant diversity, I can always count on discovering a new group of plants that I have never seen before which is always exciting.
-But what blows my mind even more is the thought that what I see living around me today is but a tiny fraction of the diversity of life that has lived on this Earth.
+But what blows my mind even more is the thought that the diversity I witness today is but a tiny fraction of the diversity of life that has lived on this Earth.

-January 2nd I was introduced to a new animal that captivated my imagination.
-That day the blog Twighlight Beasts highlighted a strange-looking ungulate (hooved animal) that lived only in South America.
-It’s a bit like a cross between a camel, a deer, a rhino (three-hooved feet) and an elephant.
-It’s the nose in the illustrations that obviously catches attention.
-Scientists aren’t sure about the shape of the nose, but given the way the nostrils appear in the skull, they believe that the nose had a significant fleshy projection.
-This is a member of an extinct genus of ungulates named Macrauchenia.
-An interesting bit of trivia about this animal is that the first fossils were found by Charles Darwin in South America during his voyage on the Beagle.
+Recently, I was introduced to a new animal that captivated my imagination.
+I read about this animal on the blog Twighlight Beasts which highlighted a strange-looking ungulate (hooved animal) whose fossilized remains are only found in South America.
+This ungulate looked like a cross between a camel, a deer, a rhino (three-hooved feet) and an elephant.
+It’s the nose in the illustrations that obviously catches your attention.
+Scientists aren’t sure about the shape of the nose, but given the way the nostrils appear to be connected to the skull surface, they believe that the nose had a significant fleshy projection.
+This particular animal has been classified as a member of an extinct genus of ungulates named Macrauchenia.
+An interesting bit of trivia about this animal is that the first fossils of this genus were found by Charles Darwin in South America during his voyage on the Beagle.

 These animals aren’t considered to be closely related to any living group of ungulates (eg. horses, camels, pigs, cows, deer etc..).
-In fact, they are just one of many species of an extinct group of ungulates all of which lived only in South America except a few species that have also been found in Antarctica.
+In fact, they are just one of many species of an larger group of extinct ungulates all of which lived in South America except a few species that have also been found in Antarctica.

 This got me wondering.
 Just how many ungulates species are there in South America today and how many have lived there in the past?
-The short answer: Only a handful today, and untold hundreds in the past.
+The short answer: Only a handful today but hundreds in the past.

-Here are a few general numbers that I was able to come up with.
-Of the 400+ species of ungulates (hooved animals) alive on Earth today, fewer than 30 of them are native to South America.
+There are 400+ species of ungulates (hooved animals) alive on Earth today but fewer than 30 of them are native to South America.
 These include single species of alpaca and llama, a few pigs, tapirs, and several deer.

 This is remarkable, considering the same continent has fewer than 30 native species of ungulates alive today.